What is my first postpartum period going to be like?

 - It’s simply time to try a new product.
 I had been using only tampons since I first got my period and a lot has changed since then (thankfully!).

 The best alternatives to tampons

 Thankfully tampons are no longer our only options.
 Menstrual cups are eco-friendly, reusable and provide up to 12 hours of protection.
 The Diva Cup is one of my favorites.
 They offer model 0 for those under the age of 18, model 1 for those under 30 who have not yet had a baby, and model 2 for mommas like myself (given birth) or for those over 30.
 I initially felt hesitant because I was not sure how to insert or remove it.
 But I quickly learned, it’s all about the seal!
-Other brands to try include Puta Cup In It (has a fit-finder quiz to help you select the best cup for you) and Cora Women and Lola.
-Below are some other alternatives to tampons.
+Other brands to try include Puta Cup In It (has a fit-finder quiz to help you select the best cup for you), Cora Women and Lola.
+Below are the best alternatives to tampons.

 - A menstrual cup

 I myself have “period underwear,” which is underwear that you often have to ball up and shove to the bottom of the laundry basket, soak in the sink after using, and/or toss in the garbage because it’s beyond salvaging.
 Thinx underwear are made specifically for periods.
 They are also are super comfy and cute.
 They are amazing for those early postpartum days when you are fed up with wearing diapers or gigantic pads in your yoga pants.
 I often pair them with a menstrual cup or tampon and it honestly makes me so much less stressed to know I’m not going to leak through my clothes.
 I feel great knowing I have so many options!
 Explore what works for you.